 Allure of the Seas (Port Canaveral)

 Norwegian Cruise Line

-Norwegian Cruise Lines requires all passengers to be vaccinated to sail.
+Norwegian Cruise Lines requires all passengers to be vaccinated to sail at this time.
 This includes both adults and children.
-According to the cruise line’s “Sail Safe” program:
+According to the cruise line's "Sail Safe" program:

 "All guests and crew must be fully vaccinated, at least 2 weeks prior to departure, in order to board.
 Guest vaccination requirements are currently for all sailings embarking through October 31, 2021– we will follow the science to make determinations on requirements for all other future sailings."

 Notably, NCL makes it explicit that kids are welcome to sail if vaccinated, but they can't sail unvaccinated on sailings before October 31.

 Princess, as part of Carnival Corporation, hasn't come out with a blanket policy regarding inoculation.
 For instance, the cruise line shows no mention of vaccines on their "Cruise Health" section of their website, which lays out the changes aboard the ship.

 That said, the cruise line is planning trips from the United Kingdom this summer that require all guests -- including those under 18 -- be vaccinated in order to sail.
 According to the company's website, apart from the U.K. sailings, "all other Princess Cruises holidays currently on sale do not require guests to be vaccinated."

 Princess also announced new Alaskan sailings for the summer and along with them a vaccine requirement.
 All guests must be at least 14 days past their final dose to set sail on these cruises.